pradeepv777/Realtime-markdown-editor/README.md

 Frontend runs on: http://localhost:3000

 ## 💻 How to use
 1. Open the frontend link (http://localhost:3000) in multiple browser tabs to test real-time collaboration.
-You can also do this step in two different browsers and check changes simultaneously
+You can also do this step in two different browsers and check changes simultaneously.
+Use a JavaScript supported browser.
 2. Edit the markdown in the editor, changes reflect in all connected clients instantly.
 3. The markdown preview updates live as you type.